 Anagen hair is tapered or broken-off.
 Anagen is variable in duration.
 Children with otherwise normal hair but that cannot grow their hair long may have short anagen syndrome.

-Anagen shedding is known as anagen effluvium and has sudden onset.
+Anagen shedding is known as anagen effluvium and has a sudden onset.

 Anagen effluvium is caused by:

-- Autoimmune disease, eg severe diffuse alopecia areata
+- Autoimmune disease, including severe diffuse alopecia areata

 Short broken hairs and empty follicles may be observed.
 If caused by a drug or toxin, hair growth can return to normal within 3–6 months of its withdrawal.

 Telogen hair loss

 Telogen hair has a bulb at the end (club hair).
 Excessive shedding is known as telogen effluvium.
 It occurs 2–6 months after an event that stops active hair growth.